kmhernan/gdc-fastq-splitter/README.md

 * This will only work as expected for fastqs that have sequence identifiers described above
 * We do *not* support interleaved fastq files, and no checks are done to ensure this
-* We do *not* support fastq files with a mixture of sequence identifiers
+* We do *not* support fastq files with a mixture of sequence identifier formats